Abdul Aziz (footballer, born 1994)

-Abdul Aziz Lutfi Akbar (born 14 February 1994) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Persib Bandung.
+Abdul Aziz Lutfi Akbar (born 14 February 1994) is an Indonesian professional footballer who plays as a central midfielder for Super League club Persib Bandung.

 Club career

 Early career

 In January 2015, Abdul Aziz joined the Futsal Super League team Libido FC Bandung.
 Abdul also played for in FKB (Futsal Kota Bandung) in 2013.

 Persiba Balikpapan

 He made his debut against Arema Cronus in the first week of the 2016 season and made his first goal against Persegres Gresik United in the ninth week.

 Borneo

 In 2017, Abdul Aziz signed a contract with Indonesian Liga 1 club Borneo.
 He made his league debut on 22 July 2017 in a match against Perseru Serui at the Segiri Stadium, Samarinda.

 PSMS Medan

 He was signed for PSMS Medan to play in Liga 1 in the 2018 season.
 Abdul Aziz made his debut on 24 March 2018 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.